• Diversity, Inclusion, and Accessibility

 How to move toward compliance with federal disability law requirements

-Your college or university might violate federal disability laws if it contracts with vendors whose electronic information technology (EIT) products don’t comply with those laws.
-Since 2010, the departments of Education and Justice have stated in guidance that it is not enough for higher education products to be accessible to people with disabilities.
-Rather, your institution also must ensure that the EIT products vendors provide meet the same accessibility requirements.
+Your college or university might violate federal disability laws if it contracts with vendors whose electronic and information technology (EIT) products don’t comply with those laws.
+Since 2010, the departments of Education and Justice have stated in guidance that it isn’t enough for higher education products to be accessible to people with disabilities.
+Rather, your institution also must ensure that EIT products vendors provide meet the same accessibility requirements.

-For example, when one vendor’s learning management system didn’t enable blind students to access class readings, the National Federation of the Blind (NFB) sued the institution.
-NFB alleged that the system’s lack of compatibility with accessibility software, such as screen readers, violated Title II of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 (Rehab Act).
-The institution and NFB reached an agreement that held the institution responsible for providing an accessible learning management system and revising procurement procedures.
+For example, when one vendor’s learning management system (LMS) didn’t enable blind students to access class readings, the National Federation of the Blind (NFB) sued the institution.
+NFB alleged the system’s lack of compatibility with accessibility software, such as screen readers, violated Title II of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 (Rehab Act).
+The institution and NFB reached an agreement that held the institution responsible for providing an accessible LMS and revising procurement procedures.

 Federal EIT Accessibility Guidance

-In 2010, the departments of Justice and Education released a “Dear Colleague” letter (DCL) instructing institutions not to use inaccessible e-readers.
-The DCL and related frequently asked questions clarified that students with disabilities must receive equal access to all EIT under Titles II and III of the ADA and Rehab Act.
+In 2010, the Justice and Education departments released a “Dear Colleague” letter (DCL) instructing institutions not to use inaccessible e-readers.
+The DCL and related frequently asked questions clarified that students with disabilities must receive equal access to all EIT products under the Rehab Act and Titles II and III of the ADA.

-Even with this guidance, significant confusion remains over appropriate technology accessibility standards.
-Recent litigation and Office for Civil Rights enforcement activity indicates that schools and institutions should follow the Web Content Accessibility Guidelines 2.1 (WCAG 2.1) Levels A and AA.
+Litigation and Department of Education (ED) Office for Civil Rights enforcement activities indicate schools and institutions should follow Web Content Accessibility Guidelines 2.1 (WCAG 2.1), Level AA.
 Note that conformance with guidelines is broken into three levels: Level A (lowest), AA, and AAA (highest).

 Contracts With EIT Vendors

 In addition to institutions’ duty to ensure their vendors deliver accessible EIT, vendors may be directly responsible for providing materials that conform to federal accessibility standards.
-In 2015, the Justice Department reached a settlement agreement with EdX, a private, nonprofit educational vendor of massive open online courses (MOOCs), stating that the company is a public accommodation subject to Title III of the ADA.
+In 2015, the Department of Justice reached a settlement agreement with EdX, a private, nonprofit educational vendor of massive open online courses (MOOCs), stating the company is a public accommodation subject to Title III of the ADA.

 Section 508 of the Rehab Act provides added guidance for institutions contracting with EIT vendors.
 It requires all federal contractors to complete a voluntary product accessibility template (VPAT) identifying the level of support products have for each of the Section 508 criteria.
 Section 508 and the revised VPAT explicitly incorporate standards from WCAG 2.1 Levels A and AA.

-Consider taking the following actions before signing a vendor contract:
+Consider taking these actions before signing a vendor contract:

 Require a Completed VPAT

-Although most institutional contracts do not fall under Section 508, VPATs are recommended for ensuring vendor accessibility.
+Although most institutional contracts don’t fall under Section 508, VPATs help ensure vendor accessibility.
 For any criteria not fully met, vendors should state in the VPAT why and when they intend to achieve full support.

 Understand Section 508 Criteria

-Ensure vendors note in the VPAT any Section 508 criteria that are not applicable to the product.
+Ensure vendors note in the VPAT any Section 508 criteria that don’t apply to the product.

 Test the Product